cqwlxxl/klm-release/README.en.md

 #### Changelog

+##### 1.0.3.1

+1.  new: Mutual conversion format function. \*.krc \*.ksc \*.lrc (standard lrc/precision ESLyric 0.3.x lrc/precision ESLyric 0.5.x lrc) is supported as the source format for conversion
+2.  mod: Adjust the command line to support mutual conversion format.
+Enter "klm.exe -help" to see how to use it

 ##### 1.0.3.0

 1.  new: The command line function supports, you can use the command line to convert the format, enter "klm.exe -help" to view the usage